lexasss/cynexo-tools/README.md

 ## Download executables

-A stand-alone UI application package can be downloaded on the [Releases](https://github.com/lexasss/Cynexo/releases) page.
+The stand-alone UI application package can be downloaded on the [Releases](https://github.com/lexasss/Cynexo/releases) page.